Glastonbury 2023 line-up: Who are The Churnups?

 - READ MORE: The NME Festival Guide 2023

-But the main talking point surrounding the extensive schedule is a slot occupied by an unknown act, The Churnups, on the opening day.
+But the main talking point surrounding the extensive schedule is a slot occupied by an unknown act, The Churnups, on the opening day of music (June 23).

 They are billed to perform on the Pyramid Stage for an hour and a quarter (6:15pm-7:30pm BST) ahead of Royal Blood (8:15 pm-9:15pm BST) and headliners Arctic Monkeys (10:15pm-11:45pm BST).